-I have finally installed what I believe is the best driveway alarm (that I currently am aware of), at least one that will not require lots of money or a professional installer – and it actually works for its intended purpose – to alert you that a vehicle is approaching.
+I have finally installed what I believe is the best driveway alarm (that I’m currently of), at least one that will not require lots of money or a professional installer.
+And it actually works for its intended purpose – to alert you that a vehicle is approaching.

 (UPDATE one year later – read at end of post)

-The key word is ‘vehicle’, because this driveway alarm does not (thankfully) issue false alarms for animals, blowing tree branches, or any old thing that ‘moves’ in front of it, etc… I just want to be alerted for vehicles for this particular purpose.
+The key word is ‘vehicle’, because this driveway alarm does not (thankfully) issue false alarms for animals, blowing tree branches, or any old thing that ‘moves’ in front of it.
+I just want to be alerted for vehicles for this particular purpose.

 The product that I’m talking about is: